 bedToBigBed.
 The resulting bigBed

-portions of the files needed to display a particular region are transferred to UCSC, so for large
+those portions of the files needed to display a particular region are transferred to the Genome

-data sets bigBed is considerably faster than regular BED files.
-The bigBed file remains on your
+regular BED when working with large data sets.
+The bigBed file remains on your local web-accessible

-web-accessible server (http, https, or ftp), not on the UCSC server.
-Only the portion that is needed
+server (http, https, or ftp), not on the UCSC server, and only the portion that is needed for the

-for the chromosomal position you are currently viewing is locally cached as a
+currently displayed chromosomal position is locally cached as a "sparse file".

-Additional indices can be created for the items in a bigBed file.
-These indices can be used to support item search in track hubs.
-See Example 3 for an example of how to build an additional index.
+Additional indices can be created for the items in a bigBed file to support item search in track hubs.
+See Example #3 below for an example of how to build an additional index.

-See this page for help in selecting a graphing track data format that is most approriate for your type of data.
+See this wiki page for help in selecting the graphing track data format that is most approriate for your type of data.